m-x-k/behave-html-convertor/README.md

 # Behave custom HTML report

-THIS IS A WORK IN PROGRESS!!!

-Based on the standard behave report format this script outputs a custom html report.
+Using the behave json report format this script outputs a custom html report.

 ## Requirements